MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Archive/Microsoft.PowerShell.Archive.md

 ## Microsoft.PowerShell.Archive Cmdlets

 ### [Compress-Archive](Compress-Archive.md)
-Creates an archive, or zipped file, from specified files and folders.
+Creates a compressed archive, or zipped file, from specified files and directories.

 ### [Expand-Archive](Expand-Archive.md)
 Extracts files from a specified archive (zipped) file.